State road D.977 (Turkey)

 The D.977 is a 6 km long state road in Iğdır Province in Turkey.
 The route runs from the closed border checkpoint with Armenia, south to the intersection with the D.080.
-The route originally continued into Armenia, via the Մ3, until 1993 when Turkey and Armenia closed their borders.
-After the border closing, the road continues to serve small settlements in the vicinity.
+The route originally continued into Armenia, via the Մ3, until 3 April 1993 when Turkey and Armenia closed their borders.
+Since the border closure, the road has continued to serve small settlements in the vicinity.